8BitMixtape/8Bit-Mixtape-NEO/README.md

 # 8bitMixTape-SoundProg2085
- New Attiny85 based edition with Bootloader to program it via sound
+ New Attiny85 based edition with Bootloader to program it via sound.

+ See our first working prototype in the video: https://www.youtube.com/watch?v=9HnzJeK31R8

  See more documentation of the developments on this repo's wiki: https://github.com/8BitMixtape/8bitMixTape-SoundProg2085/wiki